How does the body’s immune response operate to fight infection?

 a) Ensure privacy b) Use open-ended questions c) Be non-judgmental d) All of the above

-Which of the following describes the convalescence phase of an infection?
+What happens during the convalescence phase of an infection?

 The convalescence phase is the period during which symptoms decline and the patient recovers.

-Which of the following destroys virus-infected cells?
+Which cells destroy virus-infected cells?

 Cytotoxic T cells destroy virus-infected cells.